meet the staff

 Audrey David, Director of Generation R

-Rabbi Brian Fink, Director of the UJA-Federation of New York's Engage Jewish Service Corps at JCC Manhattan
+Rabbi Brian Fink, Director of the UJA-Federation of New York's Engage Jewish Service Corps at the Marlene Meyerson JCC Manhattan

 After growing up in Cleveland, Brian attended college at Tulane University in New Orleans, and previously lived in New York as a participant in the Avodah: Jewish Service Corps, working at the Urban Justice Center in Manhattan.
 While attending the Reconstructionist Rabbinical College (RRC) in Philadelphia, Brian had many internships in congregational, campus, chaplaincy and social justice settings.
 After graduating from RRC in 2011, he served as the Rabbinic Fellow at Cornell University Hillel.
 Brian and his wife Aileen live in Park Slope, Brooklyn